Canon 6D Mark II vs Leica SL

 The Canon EOS 6D Mark II and the Leica SL (Typ 601) are two enthusiast cameras that were revealed to the public, respectively, in June 2017 and October 2015.
 The 6D Mark II is a DSLR, while the SL is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a full frame sensor.
-The Canon has a resolution of 26 megapixel, whereas the Leica provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 26 megapixels, whereas the Leica provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 6D Mark II vs Leica SL

 The side-by-side display below illustrates the physical size and weight of the Canon 6D Mark II and the Leica SL.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica SL is somewhat smaller (4 percent) than the Canon 6D Mark II.
 However, the SL is markedly heavier (11 percent) than the 6D Mark II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.